openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

  * :ref:`core-integration` provides the instantiation template and gives descriptions of the design parameters as well as the input and output ports.
  * :ref:`pipeline-details` described the overal pipeline structure.
  * The instruction and data interfaces of |corev| are explained in :ref:`instruction-fetch` and :ref:`load-store-unit`, respectively.
- * The two register-file flavors are described in :ref:`register-file`.
+ * The register-file is described in :ref:`register-file`.
  * :ref:`fpu` describes the Floating Point Unit (FPU).
  * :ref:`sleep_unit` describes the Sleep unit.
  * The control and status registers are explained in :ref:`cs-registers`.